-In parallel with our Phase 1b clinical trial in metastatic breast cancer, which is now open for immediate recruitment (see “For clinicians” section), both healthy volunteers as well as patients with metastatic breast cancer are invited to participate in a study to develop a blood test that detects both circulating tumor cells as well as cancer stem cells.
+In parallel with our Phase 1b clinical trial in metastatic breast cancer, which is now open for immediate recruitment (see “For clinicians” section), both healthy volunteers as well as patients with metastatic breast cancer are also invited to participate in a study to develop a blood test that detects both circulating tumor cells as well as cancer stem cells.

 This blood test is a key diagnostic component of the overall study.